 Dietary Supplement Safety

 This past week Frontline aired an eye-opening documentary on dietary supplement safety in the United States.
 If you take vitamins, minerals, or any other type of supplements I highly encourage you to take an hour of your time and watch this video.
+Americans spend billions of dollars each year on supplements that are not well-regulated and some may actually cause harm.
+Unfortunately, the supplement industry is not regulated the same way medications are.

 Additionally, we seem to have the belief that if something is good, more must be better.
 I am hear to tell you, more of a good thing is not always better.
 A few examples: 1) Over-supplementing fat-soluble vitamins can cause toxicity.
 2) Excessive zinc supplementation cause cause toxicity as well as disrupt other nutrient absorption such as iron and copper.
 3) High dose Vitamin E may increase the risk of prostate cancer.

 The Frontline documentary also highlights that many supplements contain foreign ingredients that are not on the label or they may contain less or more of the supplement than what the bottle claims.
-Or in the case of fish oil supplements, an alarming percentage of the supplements tested contained oxidized lipids which can actually be proinflammatory.
+Or in the case of fish oil supplements, an alarming percentage of the supplements tested contained oxidized lipids which can actually be proinflammactory.

-Third-party verification.
 Lastly, if you are going to take a multivitamin or any type of supplement, choose one that has an independent, third party verification.
 There are companies that test and then certify that supplements contain the ingredients listed on the label and nothing else.
 Options:

 USP